Grand National horses from Ireland

 Below are listed all the horses running in the Grand National that are trained in Ireland.
 You can also pick your horse by the colour the jockey wears, its star sign, or just take a lucky dip.
 Good Luck!

-Click here to open a Vanillier
+Click here to open a Conflated

 Horse age: 10 Trainer: Gavin Cromwell Jockey: Horse star sign: Aries Horse trained at: Ireland Jockey silks colour: Red

-Click here to open a I Am Maximus
+Click here to open a Velvet Elvis

 Horse age: 9 Trainer: Willie Mullins Jockey: Horse star sign: Pisces Horse trained at: Ireland Jockey silks colour: Green